Anisotropy in the cosmic acceleration inferred from supernovae

 \subsection{Relativistic effects of the bulk flow}

 When massive objects move, the flux of energy due to their motion in turn contributes to gravitational effects~\cite{Filippou:2020gnr}.
-This is a general relativistic effect with no Newtonian counterpart~\cite{Tsagas:2021dsl}, and has been ignored within standard cosmology.
-Studies of the impact of such effects on the rate of change of the expansion of space inferred by observers embedded within a bulk flow~\cite{Tsagas:2015mua} suggest that even when the universe is globally decelerating, such `tilted observers' may infer accelerated expansion locally due to their drift motion, with the effect maximized in one direction of the sky and minimised in the opposite direction.
+This is a general relativistic effect with no Newtonian counterpart~\cite{Tsagas:2021dsl}, which has been excluded from standard cosmology on the grounds that any corrections should be small if the velocities are non-relativistic.
+However, studies of the impact of such effects on the rate of change of the expansion of space inferred by observers embedded within a bulk flow~\cite{Tsagas:2015mua} suggest that even when the universe is globally decelerating, such `tilted observers' may infer accelerated expansion locally due to their drift motion, with the effect maximized in one direction of the sky and minimised in the opposite direction.
 A specific prediction is that the axis of this dipolar modulation of the cosmic deceleration parameter $q$ should lie fairly close to that of the CMB dipole axis and the dipole amplitude should decay with redshift~\cite{Tsagas:2011wq}.
 The same physical arguments have been exposited using both covariant and gauge invariant linear relativistic cosmological perturbation theory~\cite{Tsaprazi:2019bbi}, as well as the peculiar Raychaudhury equation~\cite{Tsagas:2013ila}, and generalized in the choice of background geometry~\cite{Tsagas:2021tqa}.
 Independent approaches have been suggested based on simulations employing numerical relativity~\cite{Heinesen:2021azp} and covariant cosmography~\cite{Maartens:2023tib} to study these effects, leading to similar conclusions about actual observables.